FREQUENTLY ASKED QUESTIONS...

 Finally if you had installed a solar system 6 or 7 years ago, it would be by today's standards, a dinosaur ...but it likely would have already paid for itself in utility savings ...and it would still be harvesting all of your power from the sun for free ...and still be fully warrantied!
 There is never a bad time to install solar power, and with every day you wait you spend more money on the expense of a utility bill rather than buying the asset of your solar array.
 Why "rent" your electricity when for the same outlay in just a few short years you can own it!

 I may sell my house and move in 4 or 5 years, why would I invest in a PV solar system?

 A solar electric power system should add value to your home roughly equal to the gross cost you will pay for it.
 It will also definitely add to the marketability.
-But the main reason to definitely add a solar system now to a home that you plan on leaving in a few years is to capture the incentives, you will be able to pocket both the 30% Federal tax credit and the NH PUC rebate directly.
+But the main reason to definitely add a solar system now to a home that you plan on leaving in a few years is to capture the incentives, you will be able to pocket both the 30% Federal tax credit and any available rebates directly.

 The home is now an empty nest and I'm planning on retiring in a few years, would would I want to invest in a solar PV system now?

 This one is the proverbial no-brainer, you're still working and can probably take advantage of the 30% tax credit against your income right now.
 But even more convincingly, in roughly 6-7 years the system will have justified it's cost through the utility bill savings and from that point forward your electricity is going to be truly free.
 What could be a better retirement gift to yourself than to eliminate a major and constantly growing life long monthly expense?